Writing a great essay is one of the most challenging yet rewarding things you can do.

 7. Not linking your ideas well

 Have you ever seen one of these multi-tier fountains?
-Your writing should be like water – one idea flowing to the next without any break or interruption.
+Your writing should be like water – one idea flowing to the next with no break or interruption.

 8. Not presenting enough evidence